SiLeBAT/BfROpenLab/pages/fcl/tutorials/overview.md

 {% include heading.html text="FoodChain-Lab Concepts 1" %}

- * **Delivery**: Something send from A to B at a certain date.
+ * **Delivery**: Something sent from A to B at a certain date.
 A delivery can have preceding and subsequent deliveries (e.g. strawberry-delivery -> strawberry-cake-delivery).
  * **Station**: Any food business operator, that sends and/or receives deliveries.
  * **Trace**: The path a contamination can take.
 A station/delivery "B" is on the **forward trace** of a station/delivery "A", if a contamination at "A" can spread to "B" via the food chain network.
 If "B" is on the **forward trace** of "A", then "A" is on the **backward trace** of "B".